-Disclosure of a disability is voluntary, and a student's records will be handled in a confidential manner as outlined in the amended Section 504 of the rehabilitation Act of 1973, Americans with Disabilities Act (ADA) Amendment Act of 2008 and the Family Educational Rights and Privacy Act of 1974, as amended.
-Records that document a student's disability are securely housed in the Disability Services Center, Knox Learning Center, Building 300, Room 314, of the Southwest Tech campus.
+Disclosure of a disability is voluntary, and a student's records will be handled in a confidential manner as outlined in the amended Section 504 of the Rehabilitation Act of 1973, Americans with Disabilities Act (ADA) Amendment Act of 2008 and the Family Educational Rights and Privacy Act of 1974, as amended.
+Records that document a student's disability are kept in an electronic format, accessible only by Disability Services.
 Personal information pertaining to a student's disability will only be shared with a signed, written release at Southwest Tech.